*Denotes all official student organizations recognized, and therefore funded by, Earlham Student Government.

 The Earlham Equestrian Program, also known as EC Stables, is a student-run cooperative program committed to providing a safe, accessible, and affordable learning environment for people and horses.
 We aim to provide education in horsemanship and stable management through activities such as AWPE lessons, the instructors' program, an intercollegiate equestrian team, trail rides, opportunities for the Wayne County community and equine-related activities.

 The Earlham Historical Journal was founded by a group of students in December of 2008 to publish exceptional works of undergraduate historical writing at Earlham College.
-In the Fall semester, the Journal publishes selected works from the History Senior Seminar class; in the Spring semester, there is an open call for submissions from all Earlham students.
+In Fall semesters, the Journal publishes selected works from the History Senior Seminar class; in the spring there is an open call for submissions from all Earlham students.
 The first issue of the Journal was published in May of 2009.
+The journal can be found on the Earlham website at www.earlham.edu/ehj.

 Earlham Literary Magazine*